The Anthea's Garden Project

-The Anthea's Garden children's book with music by Katherine Rawlings was performed live in 2015 by Collision Theory, with pictures and media produced by the book's illustrator Simon Howe and narration by the book's author Ailsa Wild on...
+The Anthea's Garden children's book with music by Katherine Rawlings was performed live by Collision Theory, with pictures and media produced by the book's illustrator Simon Howe and narration by the book's author Ailsa Wild in...

 Venue: La Mama Courthouse, Carlton

 Help support the Anthea's Garden children's book project!!

 To all the lovely people who supported our campaign on Pozible.com, thank you so much for your support.
 We reached 150% of our target and we couldn't have done this without you!
 We'd really like to take this project further by making an e-book and taking the live Anthea's Garden show into schools and into regional areas of Australia.
 If you would like to support this initiative you can order book/s through our shop page.
 Or alternatively you can make a donation here.

 Sample of the music from the Audio Book